 7. Chedi: Chedi was a famous kingdom in the Mahabharata or earlier.
 The capital of this kingdom was Suktimati.
 Which consisted of the Bundelkhand region of present-day Madhya Pradesh.
 Chedi had close ties with the state of Kashi.
 The Matsya kingdom later became part of the Chedi kingdom.

 8. Vatsa: Vatsa kingdom was located in the Gangetic lands of Uttar Pradesh.
 The capital of this state was the Kaushambi.
 The state of Vatsa was very advanced in agriculture.
 Cotton production and textiles were the main industries in the state.
 That is to say, it was the reason for the prosperity of this state.
 The Kuru and Bharata groups of the Vedic period are said to have lived in the kingdom.
 As a result, the people of this state claimed to be very developed and civilized.
 Udayana, the king of the Vatsa kingdom, was a dramatic person.
 At least three famous Sanskrit plays have been written with him as the protagonist.
 Those are the Swapnabasabdatta of the great poet Bhasa, the Ratnabali and Priyadarshika of Harshavardhana.
-Udayana was formerly anti-Buddhist but later converted to Buddhism.
+Udayana was formerly anti-Buddhist but later converted to Buddhist.

 9. Kuru: The Kuru kingdom was located near Delhi.
 Kuru was the name of a famous Aryan group.
 Moreover, the dynasty of Dhritarashtra in the Mahabharata is also known as the Kuru dynasty.
 Indraprastha was the capital of the Kuru.
 Indraprastha was its capital even in the age of Mahabharata.
 Hastinapur was one of the major cities of this state.
 In the sixth century BC, the Kuru kingdom became insignificant due to the absence of any notable ruler.
 As a result, the kingdom later passed to Magadha.